INTRODUCTION

 Administrative government activities (e.g., legislatures, police protection) are not subject to local market forces (i.e., not driven by local demand); as such, they are held exogenous to the multiplier model.

-IMPLAN Industries 539-546 represent the payroll/value added of government employment.
-This is necessary because, while the Commodity purchases of these government institutions are already represented in the SAM, these Industries are included as a bookkeeping element to account for these institutions' payrolls.
-By definition, these Industries have no intermediate purchases and thus will not generate indirect effects.
+The administrative government payroll Industries represent only the payroll/value added of government Employment.
+This is necessary because, while the Commodity purchases of these government Institutions are already represented in the SAM, these Industries are included as a bookkeeping element to account for these institutions' payrolls.
+By definition, these Industries have no Intermediate Inputs and thus will not generate Indirect Effects.
 For these Industries, Employee Compensation or Employment should be used as Event values; not the operational value of the government as an Output value.
-When modeling government programs or budgets, you will need to use the appropriate spending pattern associated to the budget activity.

 Government Institutions in IMPLAN do not have Industry designations.
-Instead, they can be modeled from the Impacts screen using an Institutional Spending Pattern Event.
-For details on how to edit and use these, visit Editing Institutional Spending Pattern Events.
-The following governmental spending patterns are available.
+As Institutions, governments will purchase goods and services required to operate, including the purchase of labor from the administrative government payroll only Industries.
+Institutions can be modeled using an Institutional Spending Pattern Event.
+For details on how to edit and use these, visit Institutional Spending Pattern Events.
+The following government Institutional spending patterns are available.

 - Federal Government